php-fig/fig-standards/proposed/event-dispatcher.md

 A Processor

 * MUST call Listeners synchronously in the order they are returned from a ListenerProvider.
+* MUST return the Task it was passed after it is done invoking Listeners.
 * MUST NOT return to the Emitter until all Listeners have executed.
 * As an exception to the previous point, if the Task is a Promise then the the Dispatcher MAY return that Promise before all Listeners have executed.
 However, the Promise MUST NOT be treated as fulfilled until all Listeners have executed.